spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 #### Editing snapshot generation

 The SpatialOS menu option in the Unity editor include an item **"Generate FPS Snapshot"**.
-This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity editor.

-We will modify the snapshot generating logic in two steps:

-1. Adding a function to create and add a `HealthPack` entity.
+This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity editor.We will now modify the snapshot generating logic to add a `HealthPack` entity to out snapshot.
-2. Fix the package import settings so use of `Vector3f` is valid.

 Within the `SnapshotMenu` class, add a new method that will contain logic for adding health pack entities to the snapshot object: